lindsayrr8/lindsayrr8.github.io/_posts/2024-11-05-my-new-blog-post.md

 # Fit a linear model
 model <- lm(age ~ height + weight + sex, data = cystfibr)
 ```
 Sweet.
 This looks pretty familiar by now.
-Now we simply pass our model to `anova()`:
+Then we simply pass our model to `anova()`:
 ```R
 # ANOVA test
 anova_results <- anova(model)